ofajardo/pyreadr/README.md

 ## Dependencies

 The module depends on pandas, which you normally have installed if you got Anaconda (highly recommended.)
-If creating a new conda or virtual environment or if you don't have it in your base installation, you will have to install it manually before using pyreadr.
-Pandas is not selected as a dependency in the pip package, as that would install pandas with pip and many people would prefer installing it with conda.
+If creating a new conda or virtual environment or if you don't have it in your base installation, pandas should get installed automatically.

 In order to compile from source, you will need a C compiler (see installation) and cython (version >= 0.28).